Charles Rosen: Youth and education

-Charles began his musical studies at age 4 and at age 6 enrolled in the Juilliard School.
+Rosen began his musical studies at age 4 and at age 6 enrolled in the Juilliard School.
 At age 11 he left Juilliard to study piano with Moriz Rosenthal, and with Rosenthal's wife, Hedwig Kanner.
 Rosenthal, born in 1862, had been a student of Franz Liszt.
 Rosenthal's memories of the 19th century in classical music were communicated to his pupil and appear frequently in Rosen's later writings.
 (For instance, in Critical Entertainments, Rosen offers a memory from Rosenthal concerning how Brahms performed on the piano; specifically that he "rolled" chords upward, starting with the bass note.)
 Every year from the ages of three to twelve, Rosen heard Josef Hofmann play, and he later suggested that Hofmann had a greater influence on him than Rosenthal.
 (Note: In an interview published in the June 2007 edition of the BBC Music Magazine, Rosen recalled having played for Leopold Godowsky at age seven; Godowsky asked Rosen what he would like to be when he grew up, and, to Godowsky's amusement, Rosen answered, "I want to be a pianist like Józef Hofmann."
 In the same interview Rosen named Arturo Toscanini as a great influence.)

 Rosen's family background was not a wealthy one.
 The Guardian editor Nicholas Wroe interviewed Rosen in his old age, and reported:

 His father had lost his job during the depression and "things were pretty tough for a while".
 The family moved from Washington Heights to a ho[me] in the then less fashionable Upper West Side, where Rosen still lives.
 Because money was so short Rosen's parents arranged a contract with the Rosenthals not to pay them for Charles's tuition, but instead to give them 15% of his earnings as a pianist until the age of 21.
 "As I didn't make my debut in New York until I was 23, it was not a very satisfactory deal.
 But when I made my first recording I took some money to Hedwig [Kanner] Rosenthal, who was very surprised because she had been teaching me for 13 or 14 years at that stage."